Rohit Vyas

-Rohit Vyas is an independent broadcast journalist and the longest-serving Indian American journalist in ethnic print and broadcast media covering the South Asian community throughout North America.
+Rohit Vyas is an Emmy-nominated documentary filmmaker and independent broadcast journalist recognized for his extensive coverage of the South Asian diaspora in North America and international affairs focusing on South Asia and the United States.
+He has been active in both print and broadcast media for a significant period, distinguishing himself as the longest-serving Indian American journalist in this field.

 Journalism career

-A member of the United Nations Correspondents Association for over 40 years, he is currently an independent broadcaster, media consultant and political commentator, focusing on international affairs.
+A member of the United Nations Correspondents Association for over 40 years, he continues to be an independent broadcaster, media consultant and political commentator, focusing on international affairs.

-In April 1993, Vyas was appointed news director and principal news anchor by Indian actor Amitabh Bachchan for the new television channel, TV ASIA.
-He continued in that role with the added title of senior vice president through October 2019 while helming the English nightly news and two long form interview shows titled Between the Lines with Rohit Vyas and Face to Face.
+In April 1993, Vyas was appointed news director and principal news anchor by Indian superstar Amitabh Bachchan for the actor's then new television channel, TV ASIA.
+He continued in that role with the added title of senior vice president through October 2019 while helming the English nightly news and two interview shows titled Between the Lines with Rohit Vyas and Face to Face.

-Prior to that, Vyas was the principal news anchor and news director of Vision of Asia from 1987 to 1993.
+Prior to that, Vyas was the principal news anchor and news director of Vision of Asia News from 1987 to 1993.
 From 1977 to 1979, Vyas was the Editor of News India, a New York-based ethnic newspaper with a national circulation in the United States.
 In 1979 he became the editor of the oldest Indian American newspaper in the United States, India Abroad.
 He was with the organization until 1982.
 In 1982, Rohit Vyas established, and became the Editor of, International Observer, a foreign affairs publication, which focused on international diplomacy around the globe and the United Nations.

-Career
+Career Highlights

+In In 2025, Rohit Vyas received two EMMY nominations for his documentary, DESTINATION OAK TREE ROAD.
+This film, a collaborative effort with PBS, delves into the history of Oak Tree Road, a now globally recognized commercial hub located in Edison and Woodbridge Townships in New Jersey.
+It highlights the pivotal role of the Indian and South Asian immigrant communities in transforming the once dilapidated area into a flourishing shopping district, in the face of adversity and discrimination.
+The nominations for DESTINATION OAK TREE ROAD were in the categories of Documentary Historical and Presenter/Narrator (Rohit Vyas).